HF=HM V: Seiberg-Witten-Floer homology and handle addition: Elements of Seiberg-Witten Floer theory

 An important special case is when (\ref{eq:(A.14)}) is defined on a {\em product cobordism}.
 By this we mean that \(X=\bbR\times M\) for a closed oriented \(\Spin^c\) 3-manifold \(M\), with the function \(s\) as the Euclidean coordinate of the \(\bbR\) factor; the Riemannian metric on \(X\) is the product of the affine metric on \(\bbR\) and the Riemannian metric on \(M\), and both \(\varpi_X\) and \((\grT^+, \grS^+)\) are invariant under the natural \(\bbR\)-action on \(\bbR\times M\).
 Thus, the conditions in the first bullet of (\ref{eq:(A.12,15a)}) and in (\ref{eq:(A.13a)}) may be paraphrased as saying that the \(s^{-1}[L', \infty)\) and \(s^{-1}(-\infty, -L']\) part of the Seiberg-Witten equations on \(X\) are those of product cobordisms.
 As explained in \cite{KM}, Clifford action by \(ds\) over product cobordisms may be used to identify \(\bbS^+\simeq \bbS^-\).
 Meanwhile, both are the pull-back of a spinor bundle \(\bbS\) over \(M\).
 In this way, (\ref{eq:(A.14)}) may be re-written as a gradient flow equation of the action functional \(\gra\), cf. (IV.1.20).
+The gradient vector field here is \((-1)\) times the left-hand side of (\ref{eq:SW-3d}), with (\ref{eq:(A.14)})'s \(\varpi_X=2\varpi^+\), and \(\grT^+\), \(\grS^+\) induced respectively from the \(\grT\) and \(\grS\) in (\ref{eq:SW-3d}).